hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 ### Mathematical methods

 Hydrodynamics can be a source of examples of mathematical methods in physics, as in Wyld (1976), and can also be used to help explain concepts of vector calculus and conformal mapping, as in Boas (2006).
 The classic Morse & Feshbach (1953) include a 20-page section (2.3) on the motion of fluids, but more commonly, hydrodynamics is never explicitly mentioned in the standard textbooks of today.
-A recent exeption is the graduate-level text by Vaughn (2007), whose chapter on geometry in physics includes a final section (3.6) on fluid mechanics.
+A recent exception is the graduate-level text by Vaughn (2007), whose chapter on geometry in physics includes a final section (3.6) on fluid mechanics.
 There he defines the Lie derivative, and shows how the continuity equation, Euler equation, and vorticity can be expressed in terms of differential forms.

 ### Computational physics